 When discussing the method to convert an old Microsoft Word document into the latest file format, it’s important to understand how file formats work.

 Documents created in Microsoft Word have long been known to have a *.doc file extension.
 The file extension is the easiest way to identify which program is needed to open the file in question.
-With the introduction of Microsoft Word 2007, and every version released since, Microsoft uses a new file format, *.docx.
+With the introduction of Microsoft Word 2007, and every version released since, Microsoft Word uses a new file format, *.docx.

 The new file extensions provide many benefits including better file compression, better privacy controls, improved data recovery methods, and easier detection of files containing macros.
 Where possible it is best to use the latest file format for your files.